-- Forest Fact Break: Forest Management video (1:53 minutes) - "Managing Forests for Specific Goals" student page
+- Forest Fact Break: Forest Management video (1:53 minutes), available at learnforests.org - "Managing Forests for Specific Goals" student page

 How do you ensure that a forest is sustainable for the long run?
 Forest management is the practice of giving forestlands the proper care so that they remain healthy and vigorous and so that they provide the products and amenities the landowner wants.